 Sterile Water Injections

 Ask your midwife about sterile water injections during labour for back pain.
-Sterile water is injected into the lumbo-sacral region of your back and can provide relief from pain for up to 90 minutes.
+Sterile water is injected into the lumbo-sacral region of your back.
+It can provide relief from pain for up to 90 minutes.

 Not every woman experiences back pain in labour.
-For some, they only experience pain in the abdomen or pain in the back and for some unlucky women (like me), they experience pain in the abdomen as well as the lower back.
+For some, they only experience pain in the abdomen or pain in the back.
+For some unlucky women (like me), they experience pain in the abdomen as well as the lower back.